Usage#

 Tracking log#

-During tracking, idtracker.ai will communicate with the user through the log.
-This log will be displayed live in the terminal (Anaconda prompt on Windows) and written in the idtrackerai.log file in the current working directory.
-Users should keep an eye to the log, checking its status and warnings.
+During tracking, idtracker.ai reports its progress through the log.
+It is displayed live in the terminal (Anaconda Prompt on Windows) and written to idtrackerai.log in the current working directory.
+Keep an eye on it — it reports loaded parameters, warnings, and the result of each tracking step.

 Advanced parameters#